 You may be asked to undergo further testing, which you have the option to decline.

 Should you become aware of any reason why your blood should not be used for transfusion after your donation, please call us.
-In particular, if you develop a cough, cold, diarrhoea or other infection within a week after donating, please report it immediately.
+In particular, if you develop a cough, cold, diarrhoea or other infection within a week after donating, or you are diagnosed or hospitalised with a serious infection within 2 months after donating, please report it immediately.